cheap thrills: my must-have budget garden tools

 Shop (as in workshop) shears: In between crisply cutting the edges of beds a couple of times a season with a step-on edger, I don’t use a weed-whip where lawn meets border.
 Too violent!
 Instead, every few mowings, I actually clip the grass with a pair of 10-inch scissors.
 These big boys are good for shearing back groundcovers, too, such as my perennial geraniums.
 I have stainless-bladed, plastic-handled ones by Fiskars and Wiss; some brands feature titanium blades.
 About $16.

 Snappy little snippers: I was gifted a pair of Italian-made “Inox” clippers a reader had bought at A.M.
 Leonard, saying she loved them.
 “How can these little things be any good?”
 I thought when the little, orange-handled, un-fancy things arrived, then quickly became addicted to them after decades as a Felco-user.
 Deceptively strong, and the narrow stainless blades are good for fine work, too.
-About $20.
+About $20, and that link is to a very similar version that Leonard now sells on Amazon; the one I first got has been replaced.
 [Update: A helpful reader wrote in to unravel the “Inox” mystery, saying: “It’s Euro-speak for inoxidable, which translates roughly into stainless or rustproof.”
 So not a brand.]
+[Further update: I have since moved on to these needle-nose “fruit pruners,” by ARS.]

 Former bread knife: I upcycled my serrated bread knife into a perennial-dividing tool years ago, when I got a new one.
 Use it for dividing perennials with fibrous roots too tough to tease apart, or to cut out dead portions such as the center of an old clump of Siberian iris, or for dividing massive cannas.
 Free (if you’re due for an upgrade in the kitchen like I was).